-Upon loss of significant influence over the associate or joint venture, the Company measures and recognizes any retaining investment at its fair value.
-Any difference between the carrying amount of the associate or joint venture upon loss of significant influence and the fair value of the retaining investment and proceeds from disposal is recognized in profit or loss.
+Upon loss of significant influence over the associate, the Company measures and recognizes any retaining investment at its fair value.
+Any difference between the carrying amount of the associate upon loss of significant influence and the fair value of the retaining investment and proceeds from disposal is recognized in profit or loss.
 Furthermore, if an investment in an associate becomes an investment in a joint venture or an investment in a joint venture becomes an investment in an associate, the entity continues to apply the equity method and does not remeasure the retained interest.